cscart/docs/en/user_guide/orders/call_requests/index.rst

 To change a request status, click on the current status in the **Status** row and choose the required status from the drop-down menu:

-*	**New** - A call request was just sent by a customer.
+* **New**—the call request was made, but no work has been done yet.
-*	**In progress** - An administrator is working on a request.
+* **In progress**—an administrator is working on the request.
-*	**Completed** - A customer was called to.
+* **Completed**—the call was made.
-*	**No answer** - A customer was called to, but there was no answer.
+* **No answer**—the call was made, but there was no answer.

 To delete a call request, hover the mouse pointer over it.
 You will see a gear button.
 Click it and choose **Delete**.
-To delete several requests at once, tick checkboxes to the left of them, click the gear button in the right top corner of the page, and choose **Delete selected**.
+To delete multiple requests at once, tick the checkboxes on the left, click the gear button in the right top part of the page, and choose **Delete selected**.